HackedByChinese/ng2-idle-keepalive/README.md

 This approach requires the client to interact with the server at regular intervals while their session is active to keep it active on the server side.
 This module provides a way for your application to regularly check on the user's session status, either to keep it alive or to respond to the user's session being ended by the server, whatever your particular workflow is.

-This module is most effective when used in conjunction with `ng2-idle`, which can detect user activity (such as typing, touching, and scrolling) during long periods of active use that doesn't trigger any interaction with the server.
+This module is used in conjunction with `ng2-idle`, which can detect user activity (such as typing, touching, and scrolling) during long periods of active use that doesn't trigger any interaction with the server.

 For example, if a user logs into an email application, the server may choose to reject session tokens after 5 minutes of inactivity to increase security.
 However, the user may take much more time than that to type out their email and send it.
-It would be frustrating to find you are logged out when you were actively using the software! `ng2-keepalive` could be running in the background pinging the server every 5 minutes while they write that email, and then stop when they are inactive.
+It would be frustrating to find you are logged out when you were actively using the software! `ng2-idle-keepalive` could be running in the background pinging the server every 5 minutes while they write that email, and then stop when they are inactive.

 ## Features